Chart Color Schemes

 Maylands has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch employs the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends suggest an above median growth for Australian statistical areas.
-By 2041, Maylands is projected to expand by 2,876 persons, reflecting a total gain of 19.1% over the 17-year period, based on the latest annual ERP population numbers.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+As we examine future population trends, an above-median population growth of Australian statistical areas is projected, with the area expected to expand by 2,876 persons to 2041 based on the latest annual ERP population numbers, recording a gain of 18.6% in total over the 17 years.

 Frequently Asked Questions - Population